Make a choropleth map, part 1: create a style

 • 1000: #BD0026

-As you start adding stops, you will see the map change on the right to reflect the new stops.
+• As you add stops, you will see the map reflect the changes, as different states change colors.
 In this case, all states with a population density between 0-10 will be assigned the color #FFEDA0, all states with population density from 10-20 will be assigned the color #FED976, and so on.

 Put labels on top of data